mvaganov/CmdLineAsteroids/notes.md

 	... and more

 ### voice
-I'll show all the code and give explainations, starting from an empty project for the Command Line Console.
+I'll show all the code and give explanations, starting from an empty project for the Command Line Console.
 	This will include graphics, math, optimization, data structures, collision detection, and more.
 I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
 	I want you to understand the bottom-up implementation of a game engine, which will improve your decision making in software development generally.